 Ruohan Zhan, Shichao Han, Yuchen Hu, Zhenling Jiang.

 Extended abstract appeared in ACM Conference on Economics and Computation (EC'24).
-Working Paper.
+Working paper.

 Post-Episodic Reinforcement Learning Inference. [arxiv]